 Planning for the Future and Unexpected Changes in Weather Patterns

-Changes in climate and weather patterns around the world have had significant impacts on businesses, individuals and government agencies, especially in the public transit sector.
+Changes in climate and weather patterns around the world have had significant impacts on businesses, individuals, and government agencies, especially in the public transit sector.
 In 2017 alone, weather and climate disasters caused $16 billion in damage across the United States.
-Whether it's flooding from hurricanes in New York City, massive snowstorms in Boston or devastating California wildfires, transit agencies need to embrace a culture of resiliency and be prepared to respond to disruptions on the fly when their riders rely on them most.
+Whether it's flooding from hurricanes in New York City, massive snowstorms in Boston, or devastating California wildfires, transit agencies need to embrace a culture of resiliency and be prepared to respond to disruptions on the fly when their riders rely on them most.

 Climate Incidents and Their Impact on Transit